the-events-calendar/image-widget/readme.txt

 *image_widget_image_width*

 Filters the display width of the image.
-Hint: override this to use this in responsive designs :)
 Accepts additional $args and $instance arguments.

 *image_widget_image_height*

 Filters the display height of the image.
 Accepts additional $args and $instance arguments.

+*image_widget_image_maxwidth*

+Filters the inline max-width style of the image.
+Hint: override this to use this in responsive designs :)
+Accepts additional $args and $instance arguments.
+Return null to remove this css from the image output (defaults to '100%').

+*image_widget_image_maxheight*

+Filters the inline max-height style of the image.
+Accepts additional $args and $instance arguments.
+Return null to remove this css from the image output (defaults to null)

 *image_widget_image_size*